Texas Assisted Living Facilities

 Cost of Texas Assisted Living Facilities

-The average cost of assisted living in Texas is $2,500 per month
+According to the 2015 Genworth Financial cost of care survey, the average cost of assisted living in Texas is $3,545 per month.

 Texas Assisted Living Facilities Scope of Care